CodeStitchOfficial/Intermediate-Website-Kit-SASS/src/content/blog/sell-while-you-sleep-create-a-website-that-converts.md

 ## Effective copywriting frameworks: your roadmap to success

 A well-designed and clear layout is essential.
 If your website doesn't communicate what you do or how to reach you, it has failed to do its job.
-Design without communication isn't design---it's art.
+Design without communication isn't design—it's art.

 To get conversions, you need to marry the aesthetics (design) with the copy (content).
 How do you do this?
-Follow these battle-tested copywriting frameworks.
+Follow these battle-tested **copywriting frameworks**.

 ### Storytelling

 The world's most successful brands tell stories.
 Nike inspires you to overcome obstacles and "Just do it."
 Apple invites you to challenge the status quo with "Think different."
 Patagonia empowers you to fight against consumerism by telling you, "Don't buy this jacket."

 These brands are memorable and iconic.
-It isn't because of their products, though---it's for the transformation they offer.
+It isn't because of their products, though—it's for the transformation they offer.
 The company isn't the hero of the story; the customer is. *You* triumph. *You* break out of the mold. *You* save our planet.

 The good news is that you don't need millions of dollars to tell a story.
-You only need to identify the characters and plot points.
+You only need to **identify the characters and plot points**.
 Joseph Campbell's hero's journey includes 12 steps, but Donald Miller condensed it down to 7 for brands:

 1. A character (your customer)
 2. Has a problem (their struggles)